GemmaButcher-dev/freestyle_dance/README.md

   * A clean crisp fully functioning navbar ensures this is achieved.
   * There is a clear crisp footer which is the same across all pages which can be viewed [here](docs/testing/footer_screenshot.png)
+  * The use of a favicon on all pages lets the user know they are still on the correct site.
+  * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10 seconds to reduce cognitive overload.

 2. Easily follow links to signposted pages.